fkallen/CARE/Readme.md

   -i, --inputfiles arg       The file(s) to correct.
 Fasta or Fastq format.
                              May be gzip'ed.
 Repeat this option for each input file (e.g. -i file1.fastq -i file2.fastq).
-Must not specify both fasta and fastq files.
+Must not mix fasta and fastq files.
 Input files are treated as unpaired.
-The collection of input files is treated as a single read library.
-  -o, --outputfilenames arg  The names of outputfiles.
-Repeat this option for
-                             each output file (e.g. -o file1_corrected.fastq
+The collection of input files is treated as a single read library -o, --outputfilenames arg  The names of outputfiles.
+Repeat this option for each output file (e.g. -o file1_corrected.fastq
                              -o file2_corrected.fastq).
 If a single output